wraldata/venus/README.md

 # Venus

 Venus is WRAL's system for capturing and digesting bills, sponsors and votes of the N.C.
-General Assembly.
-Powered by Django and data from the [Legiscan API](Legiscan API).
+General Assembly and serving them up for applications.
+Powered by Python, [Django](https://www.djangoproject.com/) and data from the [Legiscan API](https://legiscan.com/legiscan).

+It is still very much a work in progress, as is this documentation.

 Created by [Tyler Dukes](https://github.com/mtdukes), WRAL.